Configuration

 maxToolCalls Max sequential tool execution turns 5

-maxRetries Max retries for provider errors 2
+maxRetries Max retries for provider errors (exponential backoff + jitter, honors Retry-After) 2

 requestTimeout Request timeout in milliseconds 30000 (30s)